rollup/rollup/README.md

 ## Overview

-Rollup is a module bundler for JavaScript which compiles small pieces of code into a something larger and more complex, such as a library or application.
+Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
 It uses the new standardized format for code modules included in the ES6 revision of JavaScript, instead of previous idiosyncratic solutions such as CommonJS and AMD.

 ## Quick Start Guide